Tim-Cao/pitot/Liferay Project/OSGi DS.md

   - On installing a module whose service component references another service type, the SCR searches the registry for a component configuration that matches the service type and on finding a match binds an instance of that service to the referring component.

+- OSGi Service Registry manages the component and its service registration and manages the references.

+  - OSGi component dependency management controlled via OSGi service registry.

+  - OSGi service registry implemented by OSGi Declarative Services and shorty we call it as DS.

 - OSGi implmentation provides the SCR implementation.
 SCR is part of OSGi environment.

 - According OSGi, application is composed of bundles and each bundles have set of components.